I stopped working on Parrot in January

 I kept working on Parrot because I believed it would be the official-ish,

-primary-ish platform for Perl 6.
+primary-ish platform for P6.
 (It took quite a while before Larry gently

-convinced me that having multiple Perl 6 implementations is a benefit,
+convinced me that having multiple P6 implementations is a benefit,

 in some ways.
 I mostly believe him now, though that's a complicated thought for